-• For 9% Credits Applications, site control must be in place at least through the end of the calendar year of Application submission.
-If the contract provides an option to renew, it must be enforceable by the Applicant through the end of the calendar year of Application Submission.

-• For 4% Credits/Bonds Applications, site control must be in place at least through May 30 of the year following Application Submission.
-If the contract provides an option to renew, it must be enforceable by the Applicant through May 30 of the year following Application Submission.
+- For 9% Credits Applications, site control must be in place at least through November 30, 2024.
+If the contract provides an option to renew, it must be enforceable by the Applicant until November 30, 2024. - For 4% Credits/Bonds Applications, site control must be in place at least through April 30, 2025.
+If the contract provides an option to renew, it must be enforceable by the Applicant until April 30, 2025.